Rely on Kojima Law Offices to succeed in Japan

 Your partner in business

-We are a one-stop, full-service firm providing comprehensive legal services in all areas of general corporate law, including commercial contracts, intellectual property, regulatory matters, commercial litigation and dispute resolution.
+We are a one-stop, full-service firm providing comprehensive legal services in all areas of general corporate law, including commercial contracts, intellectual property, regulatory matters, commercial litigation, and dispute resolution.
 We help businesses set up an office or branch in Japan, establish joint ventures, form strategic alliances, and facilitate mergers and acquisitions.
 Beyond the initial phase, we also assist foreign companies to resolve day-to-day issues that arise in their ongoing operations, whether those issues are domestic or international in nature.

 The map below shows where our foreign clients are based, as well as the countries where we have helped clients conduct business.

-We leverages our strengths to ably assist foreign investors, regardless of their size or industry.
+We leverage our strengths to ably assist foreign companies, regardless of their size or industry.
 Specifically, we represent clients in the following industries: automobiles and automotive parts, chemicals, medical equipment and medical testing, semiconductors, food and beverage, clothing and apparel, musical instruments, printing, pre-paid cards, cable and optic fiber manufacturing and other infrastructure industries, shipping, insurance, banking and finance, securities, housing and construction, software and IT, consulting, and advertising.
 Most of our clients operate globally, particularly in Asia, North America, and Europe.